top of page

 June

-Expletives have been used on the website of one committee member to describe such breeders.
-We charge just a couple of hundred pounds more, but are still targeted with people private messaging to new people, who are advised to avoid us.
+Expletives have been used on the website of one committee member to describe breeders who are charging more for pups.
+We charge just a couple of hundred pounds more due to importing dogs.
 They have "flying monkeys" on social media to pull in any new prospective owners, to make sure they stay within the club's group of breeders.
 Little do these monkeys know that not so long ago, there was a petition brought about by breeders, to have the two main members removed from the club due to their own breach of club rules.

 I wonder how they feel about the latest news from British Gas, whose pre tax profits are announced at £969million for the half year of 2023?An increase of 900% on last year.
 Surely one would expect all these people, so passionately concerned about the public getting ripped off, will be out in force walking with placards to Downing Street condemning such obscene profit?
 Not to mention the petrol/diesel situation which is an absolute outrage.
 But not one of these narcissists has made a post about the appalling situation we are all in since October 2022.
 What words do they use to describe these huge en-mass extortionists? ðŸ¤” Once again, the hypocrisy is nauseating.